 The course will include a brief overview of the ADA, FHWA requirements, group exercise designing curb ramps, and video presentations by the United States Access Board to provide the attendees with background information and points-of-view of persons with disabilities navigating our pedestrian network.

-The course will consist of three webex live instructor led classes.
+The course will consist of two live Zoom sessions

 Public officials, engineers, designers, technicians, road/street supervisors, construction & maintenance personnel, landscape architects, municipal attorneys and others responsible for regulatory compliance and management of liability risk will find the workshop beneficial.

-**People must attend all three dates to complete the training.
+**People must attend all scheduled dates of the session to complete the training.

 Road Scholar Credits